bradtreloar/wordpress-cf7-templates/README.md

 # Templates for Contact Form 7

-This repo contains form and message templates for the Wordpress module Contact Form 7.
+This repo contains form and message templates for the Wordpress plugin Contact Form 7.

 ## How to use these templates